albertintech/apai/docs/judiciary/fjbaa/emergent-benefits-of-principled-design.md

 The existing circuit system creates population disparities approaching 5:1.
 The Ninth Circuit serves over 68 million people; the First Circuit serves under 14 million.
 These disparities produce unequal workloads, inconsistent case processing, and fundamentally unequal access to federal justice.

 The Act's response begins with the foundational commitment that citizens should have roughly equal access to federal justice regardless of where they reside.
 Working from 2020 Census data and using federal judicial districts as building blocks, the Act constructs circuits of approximately equal population within a tolerance band of plus or minus 10%.
-The mathematical optimization across 89 federal judicial districts produces fifteen regional circuits -- not because fifteen was chosen, but because fifteen is what the population data and geographic constraints require.
-As the design process revealed: the number was not picked; it picked itself.
+The mathematical optimization across 89 federal judicial districts produces fifteen regional circuits -- not because fifteen was chosen as a design preference, but because fifteen is the minimum the population data and geographic constraints require.

 ### Principle Two: One Justice Per Circuit